 Dwarf peach tree varieties make life easier for gardeners who want a bounteous harvest of sweet juicy peaches without the challenge of caring for full-size trees.
-At heights of only 6 to 10 feet (2-3 m.), small peach trees are easy to maintain, and they’re ladder-free.
+At heights of only 6 to 10 feet (2 to 3 m.), small peach trees are easy to maintain, and they’re ladder-free.
 As an added bonus, peach tree dwarf cultivars produce fruit in a year or two, compared to about three years for full-size peach trees.
-The most difficult task is selecting from so wonderful kinds of dwarf peach trees.
+The most difficult task is selecting from so many wonderful kinds of dwarf peach trees.
 Read on for a few tips on selecting peach tree dwarf cultivars.

 Dwarf Peach Tree Varieties